What are the risk factors for oral cavity and oropharyngeal cancers?

 Ultraviolet (UV) light

 Sunlight is the main source of UV light for most people.
-Cancers of the lip are more common in people who have outdoor jobs where they have prolonged exposure to sunlight.
+Cancers of the lip are more common in people who have outdoor jobs where they are exposed to sunlight for long periods of time.

 Several studies have found that a diet low in fruits and vegetables is linked with an increased risk of cancers of the oral cavity and oropharynx.